IdahoLabUnsupported/VISION/Releases/7.0.0/README.md

-This version of VISION is among the most recent, and was used in the analysis of the IAEA International TRU Management Report.
+This version of VISION is among the most recent, and was used in the analysis of the NEA International TRU Management Report.